trestles/ios-notes/ios-notes.md

 Goal of this is to provide notes to someone who probably codes predominantly in something else but also does iOS work.
 I like starting with the simplest example to show a concept / pattern and hopefully be able to flesh it out.

 IOS 7 in Action - IA
 iOS 7 by Tutorials - IT
 NSHipster Fake Book - FB
 Apple Docs:
    View Controller Programming Guide - AVC

 Programming iOS7 - P
 iOS7 Programming Pushing the Limits - PTL
+iOS 6 Coobook IC

 1. rebuild iOS knowledge
 Objective C - background: instance variables, methods, class methods